 Some of our favourites include the King Charles III Coronation Fine China Teacup and Saucer, the King Charles III Coronation Fine China Mug or the Silver-Plated Crown Teaspoon which will be sure to become collectors items and if nothing else is sure to be the talking point at the next tea party!

-We also love that we have a new dish to associate with the coronation which is described below in our excerpt from a recent publication in the UK:
+We also love that we have a new dish to associate with the coronation merchandise and quiche which is described below in our excerpt from a recent publication in the UK:

-The recipe was chosen by the king and queen consort in conjunction with the royal chef, Mark Flanagan, whose recipe it is, because it is a good sharing dish, can be served hot or cold, suits a variety of dietary requirements and preference, can be adapted, and is not too complicated or costly to make.
+The recipe—chosen by the king and queen consort in conjunction with the royal chef, Mark Flanagan—is now a celebrated part of the coronation merchandise and quiche offering, thanks to its versatility as a sharing dish that can be served hot or cold, suits a variety of dietary requirements and preferences, is easily adaptable, and isn’t too complicated or costly to make.

 The signature dish for the 1953 coronation was “poulet reine Elizabeth”, which came to be known as coronation chicken, made from an Indian-inspired creamy curry sauce.
 It could conveniently be eaten as a salad or used to fill sandwiches.